-The InfluxDB database is a so-called time series database primarly designed to store sensor data and real-time analytics.
+The InfluxDB database is a so-called time series database primarily designed to store sensor data and real-time analytics.

 influxdb component makes it possible to transfer all state changes from Home Assistant to an external InfluxDB database.